 For visitors looking for a more exclusive experience, Wembley Stadium offers a range of memberships through its Club Wembley program.
-Membership, as the website says, “gives you a seat right in the heart of the action for some of Wembley’s major football matches”.
+As the website says, Club membership “gives you a seat right in the heart of the action for some of Wembley’s major football matches”.

-There are six tiers of membership available, with prices (inclusive of VAT), from £2,394 up to £37,200 for your Private Box.
+Six membership tiers are available, with prices (including VAT), from £2,394 to £37,200 for your Private Box.
 These prices are subject to change, and you should do your research.

 Members can enjoy numerous benefits such as unlocking access to catered hospitality and tier-specific restaurants, as well as more food outlets:

 The Three Lions, part of Club Wembley, is a members-only gastropub located within the Stadium.
 According to their website, “this pub is the first pub in Wembley Stadium’s history”.

-Here you can experience the next-level in burgers made with British beef – classy chips and the usual accoutrements.
+At Club Gourmet Burgers, you can experience the next level in burgers made with British beef – classy chips and the usual accoutrements.

-Made explicitly for meat fans, this restaurant specialises in meat sandwiches.
+Made explicitly for meat fans (non-vegetarians), this restaurant specialises in freshly-prepared meat sandwiches.

-Wembley Stadium is an essential landmark in London, and not just for football lovers.
-Alongside the adjacent SSE Arena, Wembley, the stadium is one of the biggest venues for events in the capital city.
+Wembley Stadium is an essential landmark in London, not just for football lovers.
+Alongside the adjacent SSE Arena, Wembley, the Stadium is one of the biggest venues for events in the capital city.

-The first version of Wembley was open until 2000 when it was closed to be demolished for redevelopment.
+The first version of Wembley was open until 2000 when it got closed for demolition before getting redeveloped.
 The new Wembley Stadium opened in 2007.

-The emblematic towers from the original version were replaced with a lattice arch that extends over the north stand.
-Wembley Stadium is currently the largest stadium in the United Kingdom.
+The emblematic towers from the original version got replaced with a lattice arch that extends over the north stand.
+Wembley Stadium is currently the largest in the United Kingdom.

 02- Wembley Event Days

 Wembley Stadium is one of the main venues for many of London’s most significant sporting events.
-On Wembley Event Days, people flock in from all over the country and also from abroad to watch their favourite team or to take in a concert next door at the SSE Arena, Wembley.
+On Wembley Event Days, people flock in from all over the country and abroad to watch their favourite team or take in a concert next door at the SSE Arena, Wembley.

-The stadium hosts the English national football team’s home matches, as well as the Football Association Cup final.
+Wembley Stadium hosts the English national football team’s home matches and the Football Association Cup final.

-The stadium can easily be turned into a concert venue.
+Organisers can quickly turn Wembley Stadium into a concert venue.
 The first major musical event was a George Michael concert.

 What Are Typical Food Prices At Wembley Stadium?- Conclusion

-Wembley Stadium offers plenty of food outlets to keep your hunger at bay, but the cost is on the expensive side.
-If you’re looking to eat at the stadium, there are over 600 food points offering burgers, fish and chips, and hot dogs.
+Wembley Stadium offers plenty of food outlets to keep your hunger at bay, but the cost tends towards being expensive.
+If you’re looking to eat at the Stadium, there are over 600 food points from which you can obtain burgers, fish and chips, hot dogs and similar foods.

 If you’re opting for a more luxurious visit, you can also invest in a Club Wembley membership.

-If instead, you’d prefer to save some money on food, then you also have numerous restaurants and fast food places in the immediate surroundings of the stadium.
+If you’d prefer to save some money on food, you also have numerous restaurants and fast food places in the immediate surroundings of the Stadium.